Lidia S. Stiglich

-Lidia S. Stiglich (born November 12, 1969) is an American attorney and jurist serving as the chief justice of the Supreme Court of Nevada since 2023.
+Lidia Shenade Stiglich (born November 12, 1969) is an American attorney and jurist serving as a justice of the Supreme Court of Nevada since 2016.
 She was appointed by Governor Brian Sandoval on November 10, 2016.

 Early life and education

 Stiglich earned a Bachelor of Science degree in business administration, with a concentration in finance, from the University of California, Berkeley.
 While at UC Berkeley, she was a member of the intercollegiate softball team.
 Stiglich later received her Juris Doctor from the University of California, Hastings College of the Law.